 Now that you have a new sensitive information type that you're able to upload to the Security & Compliance Center, the next step is to make the rule more specific.
-Modify the rule so that it only looks for a 16-digit number that passes the checksum but doesn't require additional (corroborative) evidence (for example keywords).
+Modify the rule so that it only looks for a 16-digit number that passes the checksum but doesn't require additional (corroborative) evidence, like keywords.
 To do this, you need to remove the part of the XML that looks for corroborative evidence.
-Corroborative evidence is very helpful in reducing false positives because usually there are certain keywords or an expiration date near the credit card number.
+Corroborative evidence is very helpful in reducing false positives.
+In this case there are usually certain keywords or an expiration date near the credit card number.
 If you remove that evidence, you should also adjust how confident you are that you found a credit card number by lowering the

 confidenceLevel, which is 85 in the example.

 <Entity id="db80b3da-0056-436e-b0ca-1f4cf7080d1f" patternsProximity="300" <Pattern confidenceLevel="85"> <IdMatch idRef="Func_credit_card" /> </Pattern> </Entity>